zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Python UDF.md

 ## UDTF {#section_ipk_thf_xdb .section}

--   class odps.udf.BaseUDTF: the basic class of Python UDTF.
-Users inherit this class and implement methods such as process, close, etc.
+-   class odps.udf.BaseUDTF: The basic class of Python UDTF.
+Users inherit this class and implement methods such as process, close, and so on.
--   BaseUDTF.\_\_init\_\_\(\): the initialization method, the inheritance class, if you implement this method, the base class's initialization method, super\(BaseUDTF, self\).\_\_init\_\_\(\)  must be called at the beginning.
+-   BaseUDTF.\_\_init\_\_\(\): The initialization method, the inheritance class, if you implement this method, the base class's initialization method, super\(BaseUDTF, self\).\_\_init\_\_\(\)  must be called in the beginning.

-    The init method will only be called once during the entire UDTF lifecycle; that is, before the first record is processed.
-When the UDTF needs to save the internal state, all states can be initialized in this method.
+    The init method can only be called once during the entire UDTF life cycle; that is, before the first record is processed.
+When the UDTF must save the internal state, all states can be initialized in this method.

--   BaseUDTF. process \(\[args,...\]\): This method by maxcompute The framework calls this method.
+-   BaseUDTF. process \(\[args,...\]\): This is one of the MaxCompute methods.
+The framework calls this method.
 Each record in SQL calls ‘process’ once accordingly.
 The parameters of ‘process’ are the specified UDTF input parameters in SQL.
--   BaseUDTF.forward\(\[args, ...\]\): the UDTF output method, which is called by user codes.
+-   BaseUDTF.forward\(\[args, ...\]\): The UDTF output method, which is called by user codes.
 Each time ‘forward’ is called, a record is output.
 The parameters of ‘forward’ are the UDTF output parameters specified in SQL.
--   BaseUDTF.close\(\): the termination method of UDTF.
+-   BaseUDTF.close\(\): The termination method of UDTF.
 This method is called by the MaxCompute SQL framework and only to be called once; that is, after processing the last record.

 Examples of UDTF are: